pawelngei/alxd.org/content/12en_survivejs.md

 Summing it up, I liked the book a lot.
 Thanks to seeing the actual process and understanding the architecture of a modern web application, reading the comments and discussions on available approaches - I feel much more competent to create one myself.
 I'm able to do much more than just repeat the patterns I learned at previous jobs and from small tutorials.

+If you have any suggestions for the book (which [**is**](https://github.com/survivejs/webpack_react/) licensed under Creative Commons), feel free to drop them in the [AMA section](https://github.com/survivejs/ama/issues).
+I had some minor recommendations on the Webpack configs, and the author seemed to like them.

 [^ES2015]: It's basically ES6 with some experimental additions from ES7 and other proposals such as python-like decorators, available through [BabelJS](https://babeljs.io/).